-tplink integration allows you to control your TP-Link Smart Home Devices such as smart plugs and smart bulbs.
+tplink integration allows you to control your TP-Link Smart Home Devices such as plugs, power strips, wall switches and bulbs.

 There is currently support for the following device types within Home Assistant:

 Adding TP-Link Kasa Smart to your Home Assistant instance can be done via the user interface, by using this My button:

 TP-Link Kasa Smart can be auto-discovered by Home Assistant.
 If an instance was found, it will be shown as “Discovered”, which you can select to set it up right away.

 If there wasn’t any discovered automatically, don’t worry!
 You can set up a manual integration entry:

 - EP40 (outdoor 2-outlet)